 Feline Skin Infection

-Feline skin infection or pyoderma (infection filled with puss) can occur on any part of a cat's body including the nose, face and skin.
+Pyoderma (infection filled wtih pus) or a feline skin infection can occur on any part of a cat's body including the nose, face and skin.
 Infections tend to be secondary, which means that they are caused by another condition.
 A common secondary cause is allergy such as cat flea allergy, or cat food allergy.
 Other causes include an internal disease (hypothyroidism, hyperadrenocorticism), some type of skin gland disease (sebaceous gland problems ,or problem at the hair follicles), parasites (demodex canis causing mange mites) or some problem with a cats anatomy which predisposes the skin to infection such as skin folds."

 Feline skin infection can occur in a variety of forms, including both fungal and bacterial infections.
 Not every cat skin disorder is caused by an infection, however; there can be other causes of cat skin problems.
 Infection often occurs when another condition causes cat skin itch, which causes the cat to scratch and introduce microbes into the skin, which results in infection.
 Many types of infection are also highly contagious and can be passed between cats.